-- Domain CF: the Citation Flow (Majestic indicator) allows the quality of the links to be analyzed,
+- Domain CF: the Citation Flow (Majestic indicator) allows the quantity of the links to be analyzed,

-- Domain TF: the Trust Flow (Majestic indicator) allows the quantity of the links to be analyzed,
+- Domain TF: the Trust Flow (Majestic indicator) allows the quality of the links to be analyzed,

 - Backlinks follow: number of backlinks,